Arsenal Middle School

-The Arsenal School is a historic school building in the Lower Lawrenceville neighborhood of Pittsburgh, Pennsylvania.
-It houses both a middle school, Arsenal 6–8, and an elementary school, Arsenal PreK–5, operated by Pittsburgh Public Schools.
+The Arsenal School (also known as Arsenal PreK-5 and Arsenal 6-8) is a public elementary/middle school and historic building in the Lower Lawrenceville neighborhood of Pittsburgh, Pennsylvania.
 The building originally opened in 1932 as a junior high school, with the elementary school addition completed in 1939.
 It stands on part of the former site of the Allegheny Arsenal.

 The Arsenal School was added to the National Register of Historic Places in 1986 and was listed as a contributing property in the Lawrenceville Historic District in 2019.
 It is also a City of Pittsburgh historic structure and a Pittsburgh History and Landmarks Foundation Historic Landmark.
 In 2004, a Pennsylvania state historical marker was placed at the school's athletic field to honor Johnny Unitas, who played there for the semi-professional Bloomfield Rams prior to his Hall of Fame career in the National Football League.

 History

 The land on which the school was built was part of the Allegheny Arsenal, which manufactured munitions for the U.S. military during the American Civil War and was the site of a deadly explosion in 1862.
 In the early 1900s, a large section of the arsenal became surplus property and was turned into Arsenal Park.
 Some of the former arsenal buildings in the lower portion of the park were refurbished in 1908 to build a testing station for the U.S. Geological Survey (USGS).
 This facility was engaged in various areas of research, particularly mine safety.

 In 1912, Lawrenceville residents petitioned the school board for a high school in their neighborhood.
 In order to achieve this, the school board negotiated a land swap whereby the federal government received a parcel on Forbes Avenue (which became the U.S. Bureau of Mines Central Experiment Station) in exchange for the former USGS property.
 The school board planned to eventually build a junior high school on the site, but in the interim the property was used as a vocational school starting in 1926.
 In 1930, to clear the way for the planned junior high school, the vocational students were reassigned to the Washington School, which eventually became a vocational school exclusively.

 Excavation work for the new school began in January, 1931, and the cornerstone was laid on June 11, 1931.
 Anthony Greco, a bricklaying student from the vocational school, performed the ceremony.
 The completed building was dedicated on November 4, 1932.
 In 1939, a new wing for elementary students was completed, absorbing the students who previously attended the Bayard, Foster, and Lawrence elementary schools.